r-andy79/milestone-project-1-band-website/README.md

 * 'The Monkees Live!' section provides an information about current and upcoming concerts.
 It also has a sub-section which contains feedback from fans that attended previous shows.
 * 'Let's get in touch!' section allows users to contact the band, regarding availability to perform on different occasions.
 This section contains links to popular social media websites, which are currently being created
 ### Existing features
+The webpage currently:
 - [x] provides information about band history
 - [x] provides brief information about band members
 - [x] allows to listen to four songs and download them to user's device
-- [x] watch a video
+- [x] allows to watch a video
-- [x] get an information about current and upcoming events
+- [x] provides an information about current and upcoming events
-- [x] read feedback from the fans
+- [x] provides feedback from the fans
-- [x] contact the band using contact form
+- [x] allows to complete the contact form

 ### Features left to implement
 - [ ] fully functional contact form

 ## Testing
-Testing scenario number 1: 'The Monkees' logo link Testing scenario number 2: 'About' link
+* Testing scenario number 1: 'The Monkees' logo link
+    * After clicking the link when browsing
+* Testing scenario number 2: 'About' link
+    * After clicking the link it scrolls the window to the 'About' section
-Testing scenario number 3: 'Music' link
+* Testing scenario number 3: 'Music' link
+    * After clicking the link it scrolls the window to the 'Music' section
-Testing scenario number 4: 'Concerts' link
+* Testing scenario number 4: 'Concerts' link
+    * After clicking the link it scrolls the window to the 'Concerts' section
-Testing scenario number 5: 'Contact' link
+* Testing scenario number 5: 'Contact' link
+    * After clicking the link it scrolls the window to the 'Contact' section
-Testing scenario number 6: Play a song
+* Testing scenario number 6: Play a song
+    * After clicking 'play' button, the song will start
-Testing scenario number 7: Download a song
+* Testing scenario number 7: Download a song
+    * After clicking a song title or an image above it, the song will start downloading
-Testing scenario number 8: Play a video
+* Testing scenario number 8: Play a video
+    * After clicking 'play' button, the video will start
-Testing scenario number 9: Complete the contact form Testing scenario number 10: Social media links
+* Testing scenario number 9: Complete the contact form
+* Testing scenario number 10: Social media links
+    * After hovering over the social media link it changes its scale and color
+    * After clicking the social media link it opens new browser window

 The website has been tested in a variety of devices such as:
 * OnePlus 5T
 * iPad mini
 * Laptop
 * Desktop computer

 and using following browsers:
 * Google Chrome (desktop version)
 * Google Chrome (mobile version)